bitcoin-cored/bitcoin-cored/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run bitcoin-qt.exe.
+Unpack the files into a directory and run clashic-qt.exe.

 Bitcoin Clashic ABCD is based on Bitcoin Core, which is the original Bitcoin client and builds the backbone of the network.
 It downloads and stores the